 In many programs, students will be given the freedom to create a body of work that represents an area of graphic design that they identify with the most, commonly referred to as a specialization.
 Your specialization may include typography, logo design, or any other application common to a graphic design professional.
 Post-graduation, your specialization may help you secure a position with a company that can use your particular expertise.

 In the field of graphic design, experience and artistic ability are valuable; however, the majority of companies prefer applicants to have at least a Bachelor’s Degree in Graphic Design or a related field like fine art.
 In the next section you will find a list of the basic tiers of graphic design education, along with the job opportunities available to each type of degree holder.
+However, keep in mind that certificates in graphic design are also available.

 An associate degree will offer an introduction to the field of graphic design.
 Students can expect to take prerequisite classes like math, science and composition, as well as courses on the basic principles of design, including color, texture, line and shape.
-Currently, there are few schools offering an AA in graphic design; however, Parsons School for Design made the top 10 on U.S. News and World Report’s best graphic design programs in 2012.
+Currently, there are few schools offering an associate in graphic design; however, Parsons School for Design made the top 10 on U.S. News and World Report’s best graphic design programs in 2012.
 The Parson’s program, based in New York City, offers an online and on-campus version, both of which provide the education necessary for a student to gain entry level work in the graphic design industry.

-A master’s degree is a great option for students who wish to begin conducting graduate level research in the field of design.
+A master’s in graphic design is a great option for students who wish to begin conducting graduate level research in the field of design.
 Master’s grads are also eligible for certain teaching positions at the high school and junior college level.
 Students should expect to be in a master’s program for approximately two years.
 During that time, students will create a professional portfolio based on courses in advanced design theory.

 Ideal Candidates for Graphic Design